Guide: Microservice JWT¶

 from joserfc.jwk import KeySet

-app = FastAPI(title="Resource Service")
+app = FastAPI()

-_jwks: KeySet | None = None
+_KEYSET: KeySet | None = None

-async def get_jwks() -> KeySet:
+def get_keyset() -> KeySet:

-global _jwks
+global _KEYSET

-if _jwks is None:
+if _KEYSET is None:

-return _jwks
+return _KEYSET

 try:

-return token.claims
+return claims.claims

-async def protected_data(request: Request):
+async def me(user=Depends(current_user)):

 Try it¶

-TOKEN=$(curl -s -X POST http://localhost:8000/auth/login \
+ACCESS=$(curl -s -X POST http://localhost:8000/auth/login \

 -H "Content-Type: application/json" \

--H "Authorization: Bearer $TOKEN"
+curl http://localhost:8001/me -H "Authorization: Bearer $ACCESS"